Skip to main content

 Can I retrieve any essential belongings I left behind when relocated?

 No. Once the building has been vacated, no one other than Illinois Department of Public Health (IDPH)-licensed asbestos professionals will be allowed to enter the building.
-Essence will provide on-site de-contamination of any personal belongings that will be needed by residents in temporary housing.
+Fox Shore will provide on-site de-contamination of any personal belongings that will be needed by residents in temporary housing.
 All other belongings should be left behind to be cleaned and de-contaminated.

 What will happen to my belongings I leave behind and apartment during abatement?

-Essence must hire professional asbestos remediation staff to clean the apartment and your belongings left behind.
+Fox Shore must hire professional asbestos remediation staff to clean the apartment and your belongings left behind.
 Clothing, fabrics including window coverings, and other launderable materials left behind in units will be gathered, laundered, cleaned and stored for return to owners following completion of cleaning activities.
 All other surfaces will be cleaned in the appropriate asbestos-removal procedures.

 Any perishable food items left will be disposed of.